-As the Shellplate bolt is tigtened there is additional friction
+As the Shellplate bolt is tightened there is additional friction

 between the shellplate and the press.
 The shellpate bearing

 overcomes this friction.
-This stabilzes the shellplate and reduces
+This stabilizes the shellplate and reduces

 powder spills as it moves into position.
 You will also experience a

 better feel for each operation.
 Decapping, priming, and seating each

 have their unique feel.
 You'll know when a primer isn't right.
 With

 the reduced run out, case overall length will be more consistent.

 The result is a better operating press, consistent ammo, and